 There are a wealth of sales enablement tools available that will help your salespeople act faster and smarter with every single sales interaction they are having.
 Some of my favorite pieces of technology to use in the sales process include:

-This is just to name a few… there are many more, and they’re pretty exciting.
+This is just to name a few.
+There are many more, and they’re pretty exciting!
 When used correctly, your salespeople are going to be that much smarter and will be able to spend less time guessing, wondering, or wasting their time with the wrong prospects, and more time doing what really generates sales, while also reducing overall friction in the sales process and impressing potential buyers.

 If you don’t have a technology roadmap in place for your sales team already (this includes sales enablement tools and also a CRM), then the time is now to start building this into your budget and strategy so that your organization isn’t left in the dust.